Documentation Support and Code Validation

 Validation Workflow

-1. Confirm the patient encounter and setting.
+1. Confirm the encounter and care setting (inpatient, outpatient, ED, clinic) because guidelines differ by setting.

 Discrepancy Examples